-While it is ideal to keep, love and maintain the teeth you were given, sometimes it is necessary to remove them.
+While it is ideal to keep, love, and maintain the teeth you were given, sometimes it is necessary to remove them.
 Our number one priority is to make sure your dental extraction treatment goes as smoothly as possible so that your recovery time is quick and comfortable.
-It’s important to understand every step of the process so that you are confident in choosing North Pointe Dental Associates in Tampa.
+It’s important to understand every step of the process so that you are confident and comfortable before any procedures.

 - Infection including an abscessed tooth

 - Superfluous teeth that block other teeth including wisdom teeth

 You will be given a local anesthetic and possibly an oral sedative prior to your extraction depending on how difficult the extraction will be.
 If you and your dentist decide to choose oral sedation, be sure to bring a friend or family member to drive you home as well as act on your behalf.

 The extraction site will bleed after the tooth’s removal.
 We will provide you with plenty of gauze, which you will apply to your extraction site for up to 45 minutes after surgery.
 Bite down with direct pressure as instructed.
 This will help create a blood clot, which will expedite the healing process.
 Be sure to change the gauze as needed.
 If bleeding persists after two hours, be sure to call the office or our answering service number as stated on the afterhours recorded.
 Some “pinkish” saliva from light bleeding is normal and is to be expected for a couple of days after the extraction.
 Avoid hot beverages and foods for two days afterwards as well.